Harry and Sally White are regular people.

 Harry had always assured me that there were no fees other than the annual $50 administration fee needed to prepare IRS reports.
-Of course, I knew there had to be additional fees, but since I had no actual connection to the 401 (k), I decided not to press it.
+Of course, I knew there had to be additional fees, but I decided not to press it since I had no actual connection to the 401 (k).

-An excellent piece of software had come to the market a few years back called Brightscope https://www.brightscope.com/ This database tracks 401 (k) plans and discloses actual fees being charged by the investment management of the individual 401 (k) plans around the country.
+An excellent software piece came to the market a few years back called Brightscope https://www.brightscope.com/ This database tracks 401 (k) plans.
+It discloses actual fees being charged by the investment management of the individual 401 (k) plans around the country.
 Now I had the tool I needed to take an in-depth look at Harry and Sally’s 401(k) fund management expenses.
-I confess I could have looked the other way and never said a thing; I was acquiring a nice client with the rollover.
+I confess I could have looked the other way and never said a thing; I acquired a nice client with the rollover.
 Why not just be quiet and go along?

 I couldn’t keep my big mouth closed and gave Harry and Sally the report on their 401 (k) annual expenses being charged to manage their funds.
 These expenses were in addition to the $50 per year administration fees and were tied to the actual account value of the funds in the 401 (k).
 1.27% was the average expense being paid to the fund managers for Harry and Sally to have the privilege of investing their hard-earned money with them.
 1.27% per year of their full investment account value.